 Short-bed towing trucks are perhaps the most popular kind.
-They usually have a length of five feet.
-This is less than your average-sized bed.
-This makes them compact and does not make parking a difficult task.
-Despite all this, they are quite strong and versatile.
-They can carry a considerable amount of weight.
+They usually have a length of five feet, which is less than your average-sized bed.
+This makes them compact and makes parking a much easier task.
+Despite all this, they're quite strong and versatile, and their 5th wheel towing capacity is more than you might imagine.

-- These Trucks Are Easier To Maneuver, and Parking Them is Also Easier When They Are Not Attached To a Trailer
+- These Trucks Are Easier To Maneuver, and Parking Them is Also Easier When They're Not Attached To a Trailer

-- They Are Easier To Drive On a Daily Basis as Well and Are Usually Used For Daily Driving
+- They're Easier to Drive On a Daily Basis as Well and Are Usually Used For Daily Driving

-- They Are Often Built With a Cab That is Spacious
+- They're Often Built With a Spacious Cab

 - The Size Of the Bed Makes the Towing Process a Little Less Convenient

-- There is Also Reduced Tuning Clearance For Vehicles That Are 5 Feet or Under That Mark
+- There's Also Reduced Tuning Clearance For Vehicles That Are 5 Feet or Under That Mark

-Long bed towing, on the other hand, is much more preferred by those who partake in commercial work or those that need to move bulk materials.
+Where short-bed trucks are more popular for everyday life, long bed towing is much preferred by those who partake in commercial work or those that need to move bulk materials.
 A long bed usually measures 7-8 feet in total.
 Naturally, a long bed can pull heavier loads, and they also have more clearance for turning than the short-bed.

 - A Long Bed Can Pull Heavier Loads and Carry More Than a Short Bed